giuseppetrivi/telegram-bot-basic-project-structure/README.md

 - [`telegram-bot-sdk`](https://github.com/irazasyed/telegram-bot-sdk): an unofficial Telegram Bot API SDK
 - [`meekrodb`](https://github.com/SergeyTsalkov/meekrodb): a simple library to handle database MySQL calls

-You can change this libraries with others with the same purpose (interface with Telegam Bot API methods and interface with database), but I recommend anyway to use some library to handle this two fundamental aspects of the structure.
+You can change these libraries with others with the same purpose (interface with Telegam Bot API methods and interface with database), but I recommend anyway to use some library to handle this two fundamental aspects of the structure.

 <!-- TOC --><a name="class-telegrambotapicustom"></a>
 #### Class `TelegramBotApiCustom`